We Are Putting UX First

 Our second hire was Jamie, a C++ Back-end Developer, and we are now hiring our next team member; a Node & React Front-end Developer.
 The new user interface (UI) will be built using Electron and will only be run when needed; since the UI is not always running, we are free to use a more powerful and flexible technology.
 With Electron, we can be more agile.
 The long-running core and back-end code will still be C++, so we can get the best CPU and memory performance overall.

 Once the next major version is ready for public use (we anticipate around 2022/2023), it will be released to general sale.
 All Synergy 2 customers will be upgraded for free, all lifetime customers (anyone who purchased before November 2017) will also benefit from the free upgrade, and of course, anyone who purchased early access will get it.
 This free upgrade covers over 85% of our current customer base.

 Synergy 2 is no longer in development, but we are still developing Synergy 1 and we will be adding only new features to the next major version.
 After we release the next major version, we intend on maintaining Synergy 1 for a further two years to provide critical fixes and security updates.

-We plan to release a super-early-alpha of the next major version in Q1 of 2020 (if it’s ready).
+We plan to release a super-early-alpha of the next major version as soon as ready in 2021.
 We’ll be sharing information about how to get access to the upcoming alpha soon.
 We expect to spend at least three years developing the final version.
 We don’t want make the same mistake again of releasing before it’s ready.

 Want to build the next generation of Synergy products?
 Symless is hiring!